top of page

 Tangible assets vs. Intangible assets

 Tangible assets such as machinery or equipment can be physically touched and shown.
-Intangible assets such as websites, patents, contracts, software, images, and goodwill, can't be physically touched and shown.
+Intangible assets, like websites, patents, contracts, software, images, and goodwill, can't be physically touched and shown.

 Part 2: Straight-Line Depreciation